 An additional attraction in Ruby Bay is the adjacent area of rough grassland which boasts a wonderful display of cowslips in spring and early summer.
 This is also a valuable site for skylarks, which nest in the area between March and July.

-Elie Ruby Bay toilets won Silver in the National Loo of the Year Awards 2018.
+Elie Ruby Bay toilets (seasonal opening) was recognised in the National Loo of the Year Awards 2022.

 Our ‘Fringe of Gold’ Beaches leaflet can be downloaded from the Resources section of our website.